Ted Griffin (orca capturer): Encounter with Moby Doll

-When the first ever successful feeding of a captive orca occurred, coincidentally or not Griffin was present.
+Griffin was present when the first ever successful feeding of a captive orca occurred.
 He was curious when the rival Vancouver Aquarium succeeded in capturing and keeping a killer whale alive in captivity for the first time.
 He drove his runabout with his wife from Puget Sound to Vancouver on September 9, 1964 to take a look.
 This juvenile orca named Moby Doll had not been fed successfully after being captured on July 16.
 After that, "the captive whale fasted 54 days" and "became very noticeably thinner."
 Compared to orcas in the wild, Moby Doll appeared to Griffin to be "gaunt and lethargic."

 On that same day, the feeding breakthrough occurred.
 Aquarium director Murray Newman gave the credit for the first feeding to Allan Williams, a lawyer and chairman of the West Vancouver Parks Commission, with Griffin following him.
 Griffin gives a different, more intriguing version of events, in which the hand-feeding the aquarium had been afraid of trying was initiated by himself.

 "He noticed several live lingcod that aquarium staff had tied to strings," which was their cautious approach to feeding the orca.
 "He cut one fish loose and held it by the head, slapping its body on the water."
 The whale went up to him and took the fish out of his hand.
 Griffin's gesture "may have sparked recognition in the little whale," as it was closer to the style of prey-sharing characteristic of killer whale society.

 The daily newspapers did not report in detail why Moby Doll's behavior changed.
 His main chronicler, the Vancouver Sun, only observed that, "Moby Doll finally got really hungry."
 It was evident in the following days, however, that aquarium staff had radically altered their approach to feeding the killer whale.
 And on the 14th, assistant curator Vince Penfold "simply held out each of 23 fish as Moby swam by...she opened her mouth and he dropped them in."
 When Murray Newman and Pat McGeer later wrote their scientific paper about Moby Doll, their description of his regular feeding behavior sounded like Griffin's.
 They also stated that after September 9, the killer whale "was fed by hand," except that on that day, "the whale was first observed to devour a fish suspended on a line" - the old method.

 Irrespective of who was first or second, Griffin's experience of feeding Moby Doll was electrifying.
 It was a sign that a childhood dream of his could come true.
 He later wrote, "I wanted Moby Doll so much I considered stealing her."
-Indeed, the encounter made Griffin even more determined to have his own killer whale."
+Indeed, the encounter made Griffin even more determined to have his own killer whale.